Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Setup

 where the Keplerian velocity profile $v_K$ is recovered by balancing centrifugal and gravitational terms:

-The second term in Eq. (\ref{eq:vphi}) accounts for the rotationally induced azimuthal component of the magnetic field.
-When the simulation starts, in fact, the rotating disk winds up the poloidal field and induces a toroidal field component.
-Anyway, we don't want the toroidal speed to deviate too much from the Keplerian velocity thus we enforce the value of $v_{p}$ so that the toroidal speed is at least half the Keplerian value.
+The second term in Eq.~(\ref{eq:vphi}) accounts for the rotationally induced azimuthal component of the magnetic field.
+When the simulation starts, the rotating disk winds up the poloidal field and induces a toroidal field component.
+We do not want the toroidal speed to deviate too much from the Keplerian velocity, so we enforce the value of $v_{p}$ such that the toroidal speed is at least half the Keplerian value.
 The value of $v_{p}$ is also limited to be less than half the local sound speed.